 The facilities for the teaching of physical education at Connaught Junior School are, we believe, unique.
-As a primary school we have access to a sports hall, a heated indoor swimming pool, floodlit hard court areas, and a grassed playing field.
+As a junior school we have access to a daily mile track, sports hall, a heated indoor swimming pool (offsite), floodlit hard court areas, and a grassed playing field.

 Children in Year 6 have the opportunity to put themselves forward as Sports captains and are democratically voted in by the members of their house in Year 3 to 6 early in the Autumn Term.
 The children typically speak about their commitment to sport, in and out of school, and what they would bring to the role.
-Our sports captains assist our specialist sports teacher, Mr Hatton, with organising events, among them the Indoor Tournament and Sports Day.
+Our sports captains assist our specialist sports teacher and staff with organising events, among them the Indoor Tournament and Sports Day

 Sports Day at Connaught is a highlight in the school year.
 We value a sense of fairness, enjoyment and participation with a healthy dose of competition.
 The children gather in their houses wearing their house colours, and then parade onto the school field to great cheers from the waiting crowd of invited parents and friends.
 The morning comprises of the children participating in activities that earn their house points.
 Over lunchtime parents, grandparents, aunts and uncles enjoy a picnic lunch in our spacious grounds.
 In the afternoon we have competitive races, sprint, relays and long distance.
 Even parents and staff have a chance to compete!